Heneros/movie-app/README.md

 # Movies API

 App analogue imdb/kinopoisk about movies.
-Site separated on 4 modules: auth(login, registration etc), users(for actions for admin and user), movie()
+Site have modules: auth, users(for actions for admin and user), movie included reviews and favorites.
+App have custom guards, pipes and decorators.